shudiptosid/Andar-2.0/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# License

+MIT License (Non-Commercial) - Copyright (c) 2025 Shudipto Gain

+This software is free for personal use and learning purposes only.
+Commercial use is strictly prohibited.

+See the [LICENSE](LICENSE) file for full details.